OpenWeavers/banyan/README.md

 | `exit`       | -       | Go out of Banyan Shell |

 # Future Work
-- Efficient Peer Discovery Mehods (other than Broadcast)
+- Efficient Peer Discovery Methods (other than Broadcast)
-- Efficient File Transfer Approach (not the peek speed is around 200Kbps over LAN)
+- Efficient File Transfer Approach (now the peek speed is around 1.6 Mbps over LAN)
 - Extending the service to Internet